-- Go to the meds round and click the dose time for the patient.
+Go to the meds round and click the dose time for the resident.

-On the resident’s administration page, click Comment for the med line.
+- On the resident’s administration page, click Comment for the medication line.

 - Type your own comment or click Comment Quick Select to add an automatic comment.

-- Click Withheld, Refused, or Not Administered based on the reason why you didn’t administer the med.
+- Click Withheld, Refused, or Not Administered based on the reason why you didn’t administer the medication.

-If any package meds are refused or withheld, add a comment for each med.
-Once you’re finished, click the package line to record the administration of the remaining meds.
+If any package medications are refused or withheld, add a comment for each medication.
+Once you’re finished, click the package line to record the administration of the remaining medications.

-- To help you see what you’ve done, the meds line(s) will turn a different colour depending on the reason for non-administration:
+- To help you see what you’ve done, the medication line(s) will turn a different colour depending on the reason for non-administration:

-- Yellow for meds that are refused or withheld
+- Yellow for medications that are refused or withheld

-- Blue if you supplied the dose for the patient to administer themselves
+- Blue if you supplied the dose for the resident to administer themselves

-- Red for any med was not administered
+- Red for any medications was not administered

-- Here, one package med was refused, and one med was withheld.
+In the below example, one package medication was refused, and one medication was withheld.

-- Next, we’ll use a different patient to show the record of administration for a single med.
-For example, if you want to administer a double-sign med and leave regular meds for later.
+- For example, if you want to administer a double-sign medication and leave regular medications for later.

 In this example, we administer a fentanyl patch.

 Firstly, two staff sign the patch out of the controlled drugs book.
-You then dispense the patch and click the med line in MediMap.
+You then dispense the patch and click the medication line in MediMap.

 - Enter the patch administration details and click Administered.